Finistere/antidote/docs/extend.rst

     # The recommend way is not to expose the provider directly, but to expose utility
     # functions which have the provider injected.
 Making them easier to use and maintain.
-    # Often those would be decorators, like... @factory !
+    # Often those would be decorators, like... @injectable !
     @inject
     def add_random(kind: str,
                    values: List[object],